ABSmith4/Fanout-api/README.md

 # Fanout-api
-Backend Set up for hackathon api
+Backend Set up for hackathon api.

-Env variables that need to be configured for application
+Env variables that need to be configured for application:

 ```
 TWILIO_ACCNT_SID